vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-package-install.md

 ![Screenshot showing Fluent Bit installation](img/tanzu-pkgs/tanzu-pkgs14.png)

-After installing Fluent Bit, ensure that the installation status for the Fluent Bit package on the **Installed Packages** screen has changed to **Successful**.
+After installing Fluent Bit, ensure that the installation status for the Fluent Bit package on the **Installed Tanzu Packages** screen has changed to **Green**.

 ![Screenshot showing successful installation of Fluent Bit](img/tanzu-pkgs/tanzu-pkgs15.png)